mirqr/cloudlab-fed/README.md

 ### Task

-For demonstration purposes, the federated learning setup utilizes a classification task based on the **CIFAR-10 dataset** The dataset gets randomly split across the federated clients, and each client trains locally on its subset of data.
+For demonstration purposes, the federated learning setup utilizes the **Fashion-MNIST** dataset, a collection of 70,000 grayscale images of 10 different fashion items.
+Each client in the federated network trains a custom convolutional neural network on its local subset of the Fashion-MNIST data.

-The model of choice for this task is the **MobileNetV2**, a lightweight neural network architecture optimized for speed and performance, especially on mobile and embedded devices.
-Its design makes it apt for federated learning scenarios where computational resources might be limited on client devices.
+The model architecture for this task is a **custom convolutional neural network** consisting of:

+- A sequence of convolutional layers for feature extraction, followed by max pooling layers.
+- A flattening layer to convert the 2D output to a 1D array.
+- Dense layers, including a final output layer with softmax activation for classification.ces.

+This model is well-suited for the Fashion-MNIST dataset and provides a robust framework for demonstrating federated learning with complex image data.

-During the training cycle, each federated client uses its subset of CIFAR-10 data to train the MobileNetV2 model locally.
+During the training cycle, each federated client uses its subset of fashion-minst data to train the model locally.
 At each `round`, the clients send their model updates to the centralized server.
 The server then aggregates these updates to improve the global model.
 This iterative process continues for several rounds, ensuring that the global model benefits from the diverse data subsets present across the clients, while ensuring data privacy by not centralizing the raw data.

 ## Architecture Diagram